 For simplicity sake, I’m going to use the masculine pronoun below, but it should be understood that the ideal candidate may, of course, be either a man or a woman.
 Gender is irrelevant.

-A humble person has a good sense of himself.
-He doesn’t think more highly of himself than he should (pride), nor lower of himself than he ought (poor self-esteem).
-He is sober-minded, having a realistic grip on his strengths and weaknesses.
+Humble people have a good sense of himself.
+They don’t think more highly of themselves than they should (pride), nor lower than they ought (poor self-esteem).
+They are sober-minded, having a realistic grip on their strengths and weaknesses.

-He does not exhibit self-ambition.
-He might be ambitious for the cause, for the company, or for the team, but he is not ambitious for himself.
-He isn’t overly-concerned about his title, his status, or his position relative to others.
+They do not exhibit self-ambition.
+They might be ambitious for the cause, company, or team, but they’re not ambitious for themselves.
+They aren’t overly concerned about their title, status, or position relative to others.

-He respects other points of view and asks questions to make sure that he understands the other position before criticizing it.
-He makes other people feel smart and competent.
+They respect other points of view and asks questions to make sure that they understand an idea before criticizing it.
+They make other people feel smart and competent.

-He is other-centered, no matter who the other person is.
-He acknowledges “the little people,” those that are easily overlooked by everyone else.
-He values them and treats them as peers.
+They are others-centered, no matter who the other person is.
+They acknowledge “the little people,” those that are easily overlooked by everyone else.
+They are valued and treated as peers.

 Whenever I hire an executive, I always like to take him or her to dinner.
-I am always interested to see how he treats the hostess, the waiters, and even the busboys.
-Is he curt?
-Is he demanding or brusque?
-Does he treat them with dignity?
-Is he appreciative?
-Does he even notice them?
+I am always interested to see how they treat the host, the waiters, and even the busboys.
+Will they be curt?
+Demanding or brusque?
+Does they treat the people who serve them with dignity?
+Do they even notice them?
+Are they appreciative?

-I am always leery of people who “suck-up” to people they want something from and disrespect everyone else.
+I am always leery of people who suck-up to those they want something from and disrespect everyone else.
 There’s no explaining it away.
 This is a character flaw.
-I don’t want someone like this working in my organization.
-I have no patience for it.
+I have no patience for it, and I don’t want someone like that working in my organization.

-A humble person is open to correction and not defensive.
-He is quick to admit mistakes and apologize.
-He knows how to say, “I am sorry.
+Humble people are open to correction and not defensive.
+They are quick to admit mistakes and apologize.
+They know how to say, “I am sorry.
 What I did was wrong.
 Will you please forgive me?”
 Everyone makes mistakes.
-The truly humble know how to make it right.
+The truly humble try to make it right.
 Usually, they have had plenty of practice.

-He is conscious of the contributions others have made to his life, his projects, and his career.
-He is quick to give credit to them and express sincere gratitude.
-Conversely, when others compliment him, he offers a simple “thank you,” without making a big fuss about it.
+They are conscious of the contributions others have made to their life, career, and achievement.
+They are quick to give credit and express sincere gratitude.
+Conversely, when others compliment them, they offer a simple thank-you, without making a big fuss about it.

-Finally, he does not consider certain jobs “beneath him.”
-He sees what needs to be done, pitches in, and is just happy to be part of the team.
+Finally, they do not consider certain jobs to be beneath them.
+They see what needs to be done, pitch in, and are just happy to be part of the team.

-As Dr. Stephen R. Covey points out in The Seven Habits of Highly Successful People:
+As Dr. Stephen R. Covey points out in The 7 Habits of Highly Successful People:

 Honesty is telling the truth—in other words, conforming our words to reality.
 Integrity is conforming reality to our words—in other words, keeping promises and fulfilling expectations.
-This requires an integrated character, a oneness, primarily with self but also with life” (pp. 195–196).
+This requires an integrated character, a oneness, primarily with self but also with life.
+(195–196)

-He does not withhold negative information.
-He gives you “the good, the bad, and the ugly.”
-He has the courage to face reality head-on and make his words conform to it.
-He would never ask someone else to lie on his behalf or to cover for him.
+They do not withhold negative information but give you the good, the bad, and the ugly.
+They have the courage to face reality head on and make their words conform to it.
+They would never ask someone else to lie on their behalf or cover for them.

-He is also honest in giving others feedback.
-He is able to be direct without being hurtful.
-He doesn’t create unnecessary drama.
-He doesn’t say anything about those who are absent that he wouldn’t say if they were present.
+They are also honest in giving others feedback.
+They are able to be direct without being hurtful.
+They don’t say anything about those who are absent that they wouldn’t say if they were present.
+They avoid drama.

-Finally, an honest person keeps his commitments, even when it is difficult, expensive, or inconvenient.
-If he said he would do it, he does it.
+Finally, honest people keep their commitments, even when it is difficult, expensive, or inconvenient.
+If they said they’d do it, they do.
 You can take it to the bank.

 Early in my career, I was able to land the job as a marketing director at one of the larger publishing houses.
 The only problem was that I didn’t have any experience.
 None!

-So, my new boss put me on a kind of “90-day probationary period.”
+So my new boss put me on an informal 90-day probationary period.
 He said, “Look, I think you will do fine, but let’s agree to a 90-day trial run.
-If everything goes as planned, I will give you a raise equal to 10% of your annual salary.
+If everything goes as planned, I will give you a raise equal to 10 percent of your annual salary.
 If not, we’ll shake hands and part company as friends.”
 I enthusiastically agreed, rolled up my sleeves, and got to work.

 Knowing that this was an enormous opportunity, I read everything I could on marketing.
 I worked hard.
 I got to the office early and left late.
 I was determined to prove to my boss that he had made the right decision.